-- The policy.
 Does it offer the level of cover you need?
 Insurers normally offer a basic, mid-range and comprehensive cover option, so make sure the policy you are considering covers everything relevant to your situation.
 Also, how flexible is it?
 Can you add or remove components to tailor it to your needs?
 What are the exclusions and are they acceptable, without limiting your level of cover?
 Does it include repatriation to your country of residence?
 What are the individual benefit limits and are they high enough?

 All these things need to be considered and if either the policy or the provider falls short of your requirements, you should shop around for a more suitable option.